jac307/MediaArtTutorials/MEDIAART2B06/WeekIns/WI-W3.md

 For an **A+**, the work should demonstrate:

-- **Intentional spatial composition**, with clear foreground, midground, and background relationships
+- **Intentional spatial composition**, with clear foreground, midground, and background relationships and where location choice, framing, sound, and duration work together intentionally
-- **Thoughtful lens use**, showing awareness of how focal length shapes space and perception
 - **Strong control of exposure**, with consistent settings and preserved image information throughout the shot
-- **Attentive use of time and duration**, allowing environmental change to unfold within a static frame
 - **Careful integration of ambient sound**, contributing to a sense of place without distraction
-- **Disciplined post-production**, using color correction to restore contrast and balance while maintaining a natural look
+- **Advance post-production**, using color correction to restore contrast and balance while maintaining a natural look
-- **Clear conceptual coherence**, where location choice, framing, sound, and duration work together intentionally

 > ❗ **Attendance and engagement are part of the rubric.**
 You are expected to work actively during class time and participate in all planning, recording, and in-class editing activities.